Name of the Initiative

 I told myself that things will not go in the same way as I have planned, but as long as I know where I am ending up it’s okay.

 I had people leaving the entire work on me.
 I was okay to play several roles in the team when any of my team members were not able to support me.
 I respect their reason.
-I told myself that today I am learning something new.
+I told myself that today I am learning something new and slowly building on habits of successful entrepreneurs.

 There is no negative in a Feedback system.
 Every feedback is positive.
 I took loads of feedback from my participants and worked on them for the next workshop.
 I also made it so much evident for them, to gain that trust factor.
 Now, they know their feedback is valued.